Welcome to our Class 9 Page!

-Over the summer holidays, Mr Nicholls found a Roman coin behind the swimming pool.
+Over the summer holidays, Mr Nicholls found a Roman coin in the school grounds.
 He sent it to the Time Team who suggested that perhaps the children in Year 4 could excavate the area to see if anything else may be buried there.
 Of course, we couldn’t say no to Tony Robinson!
-So with metal detectors, shovels and trowels we set off to in the school grounds.
+So with some archaeological equipment we set off to in the school grounds.
 Having been successful in finding a number or Roman coins as well as other artefacts we were interested to learn more about Roman life.
-One of the things we found out was the Romans were famous for their army.
-We decided to create shields that resembled those of the Roman army.
-Here are some pictures of our shields…
+This led to our historical and geographical learning around the Romans.

 Welcome back, I hope you all had a lovely Christmas!
 Happy New Year.

 This term we have kicked started our topic learning by visiting Salisbury Museum.
 The staff at the museum were very impressed with both the children’s behaviour and their knowledge.
 It was a great day had by all.

 We started our trip by entering the Wessex gallery.
 We discussed how we would lay out a museum if we were designing it.
 We decided we would put things in chronological order so our visitors could pass through the different ages in history.
 Funnily enough, Salisbury seemed to have the same idea!
 We looked at various artefacts in the museum which included things from the Stone-Age through to the Normans.
 We enjoyed being able to open draws and cupboards to find even more interesting items.
 Here are some pictures of us exploring:

 After lunch, we went into a class room and were able to look at Saxon artefacts.
 We all became archaeologists, filling in a ‘Finds Record’ sheet about items we were looking at which included weapons, jewellery and ceramics.
 Things we had to note down included:

 What it was made of?

 If it had any decoration on it.

 What kind of person would have used it?